HusseinLezzaik/Deep-Learning-for-Multi-Robotics/Reinforcement Learning/README.md

 - [Deep Q-Learning](#Deep%20Q-Learning)

 ## Reinforcement Learning Setup
-Since our deep learning is decentralized, it's sufficient to build a model and train it for one robot and use it for the rest.
+Since our deep learning model is decentralized, it's sufficient to build 1 model and train it for one robot and use it for the rest.
 We used Robot1 as our RL agent, and ran Deep Q-Learning to improve our GNN model.
-We controlled rest of robots using a vanilla consensus algorithm.
+We controlled the rest of the robots using a vanilla consensus algorithm.

 ## CoppeliaSim Scene
 In order to run our scene, please load `examples/scenes/Scene_of_Six_Robots.ttt`